Conduit Conduit

 Effective date: 1 May 2026

-This policy explains what data Conduit collects, why, how long it is kept, and the rights you have over it.
+This policy explains what data Conduit collects and why.
+It also explains how long Conduit keeps the data, and what rights you have over it.

-Conduit is a free SaaS that bridges inbound SMTP email to outgoing HTTP webhooks.
-It is operated as a personal project — there is no company behind it, the source code is not public, and there is no self-hosted version.
+Conduit is a free service that connects inbound SMTP email to outgoing HTTP webhooks.
+It is a personal project.
+There is no company behind it, the source code is not public, and there is no self-hosted version.

 1. Who is the controller?